polymonster/premake-android-studio/readme.md

 ## Android specific premake considerations

-Currently CMake and gradle will only build shared libraries (.so), even if you specify static libarry in the cmake config).
-This is frustrating and needs to be addressed but so far cannot find a way around the issue.
+Currently CMake and gradle will only build shared libraries (.so), even if you specify static library in the cmake config.
+This is frustrating and needs to be addressed but so far it seems like an issue that needs to be solved outside of gradle.

 To link and .aar (Android Archive) or .jar (Java Archive) simply add them to links along with their extension: